Skip to main content

 • How can our differences make the world a more interesting place?

-3. Tell everyone that, just like the natural items we found, families come in all shapes and sizes.
-They’re all a bit different.
-But there are some things that are same too.
+2. Tell everyone that, just like the natural items we found, families come in all shapes and sizes.
+They’re all slightly different.
+However, there are some things that are same too.
 For example, our families should all be people who make us who help us feel happy, who all love each other, and who help us to be healthy and safe.

-4. Ask everyone to think of one reason why it's good that all families are different.
-Someone might say that it'd be a bit boring if everyone was the same and if all families were the same.
+3. Ask everyone to think of one reason why it's good that all families are different.
+Someone might say that it'd be a bit boring if everyone’s family were the same.

-5. Ask everyone to think of one thing that makes them proud of each person (and pet!) they live with.
+4. Ask everyone to think of one thing that makes them proud of each person they live with.

-2. Tell everyone that some families have two mums or two dads
+6. Tell everyone that some families have two mums or two dads.

-3. You could explain that some families that have two mums or two dads use rainbows to celebrate to show that they're proud of their family.
-This is because in the past, and still today, some people treat families that have two mums, two dads unfairly, unkindly and differently, in a way that is worse.
+7. Explain that some families that have two mums or two dads use rainbows to celebrate to show that they're proud of their family.
+This is because in the past, and still today, some people treat families that have two mums or two dads unfairly and unkindly.

-4. Explain that we can show that we support to families that have two mums or two dads.
-We can show that we accept them and that we’re proud of them too by being something called an ally, which means friend, and by choosing to display the rainbow symbol.
+8. Tell everyone that we can show that we support to families that have two mums or two dads.
+We can show that we accept them and that we’re proud of them too by choosing to display the rainbow symbol.

-7. Tell everyone that people may have heard of something called Pride month.
-June is Pride month and is a time of year when people celebrate families that they have two mums or two dads.
+10. Ask if anyone has have heard of something called Pride month.
+It’s a time when you might see lots of Rainbows.
+June is Pride month, and is the time of year when people celebrate families that they have two mums or two dads.
 There are lots of events that happen, such as parades, and you might see rainbows being displayed or worn by lots of people.

 Reflection